 We collect and summarize our main theorems, and along the way further describe and illustrate our core definitions.
+On overview of the most important notions in our theory will be given in Fig. I.10.

 Recall that a framed simplex is an ordinary simplex together with frame, that is a choice of order of its spine vectors.
 More generally, a framed regular cell is an ordinary regular cell together with a suitably compatible choice of frames on each simplex in the cell's face poset.
 Though it is impossible to classify regular cells, by contrast framed regular cells are classifiable.
 The classifying combinatorial structure will be a special case of the notion of 'trusses', which are iterated constructible poset bundles defined as follows.